Chamba, Himachal Pradesh: Demographics

 Away from the urban centre, the tribal people of Chamba (popularly known as Chambial) are divided into two major groups; the Gujjars and the Gaddis.
-The Gujjars, mainly nomads, came to Chamba across the state border from Kashmir along the trade routes.
-They belong to nomadic herdsmen of the Islamic community, and travel to lowland Punjab in the autumn with their livestock to avoid the harsh winter of the Chamba hills.
-Their features are Turkic and have a distinct language and culture aloof from the main town.
+The Gujjars, mainly nomads, came to Chamba across the state border from Jammu and Kashmir along the trade routes.
+They belong to nomadic herdsmen of the Muslim community, and travel to lowland Punjab in the autumn with their livestock to avoid the harsh winter of the Chamba hills.
+Their features are Turkic and have a distinct language known as Gojri and distinct culture aloof from the main town.

 The Gaddis comprise several ethnic groups; namely the Brahmans, Rajputs, Thakurs, Rathis and the Khatris, who form the majority.
 They are agricultural peoples, and the name "Gaddi" means "shepherd".
 They mainly inhabit an area of the Chamba district in the Dhaula Dhar mountains, known as Brahmaur Wazarat or "Gadaran", located between Chamba and Kangra.
 "Gadar" means sheep, so their land is informally referred to as "Gadaran", literally meaning "sheep country".
 They are believed to have come to Chamba in the 10th century, although an influx of Gaddi people migrated to Chamba from Lahore in the 18th century, during the Mughal Empire.
 They are said to practice animism combined with the worship of Lord Shiva.